underscoreio/underscoreio/src/html/_books/essential-scala.md

 Essential Scala is aimed at experienced developers who are encountering Scala for the first time.
 Put your existing skills to use mastering Scala's combination of object-oriented and functional programming.

-The text teaches you Scala from the basics of its syntax to advanced problem solving techniques.
+The book teaches you Scala from the basics of its syntax to advanced problem solving techniques.
 We place a heavy focus on developing the functional programming mindset you need to get the most out of the language.
 Each section has a practical focus, mixing content with in-depth and exercises.

-If you are an experienced developer taking your first steps in Scala and want to get up to speed quickly then this is the text for you.
+If you are an experienced developer taking your first steps in Scala and want to get up to speed quickly then this is the book for you.

 ## Prerequisites

-To benefit from this text you should have one to two years' experience with an object-oriented (e.g. Java, C#) or functional (e.g. Haskell, Lisp) programming language and a good general understanding of object-oriented or functional programming language concepts.
+To benefit from this book you should have one to two years' experience with an object-oriented (e.g. Java, C#) or functional (e.g. Haskell, Lisp) programming language and a good general understanding of object-oriented or functional programming language concepts.

 ## Learning Outcomes